rubenwardy/minetest_modding_book/en/chapters/inventories.md

 }
 {% endhighlight %}

-You can then set an inventory like this:
+You can then set the inventory:

 {% highlight lua %}
 inv:set_lists(lists)